cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 ## Graphics Packs

-Please make sure to the read the descriptions and presets for every graphic pack that you consider using.
+Please make sure to the read the descriptions and presets for each graphic pack that you consider using.
 {: .notice--danger}

 1. Open the Cemu application